-All children joining Junior Surf must become registered members of Surf Lifesaving New Zealand, which is FREE, so that the Club has full insurance cover for them.
-Registration is done on-line at www.surflifesaving.org.nz.
-Our Club fees, which are separate to this, are due on the first day of the season and must be fully paid before the 31st October 2017.
+All children joining Junior Surf must become registered members of Surf Life Saving New Zealand, which is FREE so that the Club has full insurance cover for them.
+Registration is done online at www.surflifesaving.org.nz.
+Our Club fees, which are separate to this, are due on the first day of the season and must be fully paid before 1 November 2022.
 At least one parent/caregiver must join the Club along with their children either as an Active or Associate Member.
 Discounts are offered for 2 or more children in a family.